Spatial discretization

 The SDF can be used for robustly load balancing the geometry generation with orders of magnitude speedup over naive approaches.

-The SDF is useful for resolving particle collisions with boundaries, using e.g. simple ray tracing of particle paths.
+The SDF is useful for resolving particle collisions with boundaries, and permit mesh-less ray-tracing of computational particles.

 To illustrate the difference between an SDF and an implicit function, consider the implicit functions for a sphere at the origin with radius \(R\):